eliasby/receiptify/ui/README.md

 # Receiptify UI

-_Make sure the API is running as specified on the `README.md` of the root directory._
+_Note: make sure the API is running as specified on the `README.md` of the root directory._

 Install dependencies: